ministryofjustice/modernisation-platform-environments/terraform/modules/efs/README.md

 ## Single-AZ example

-In default burst-mode but with example EFS policy and backup enabled
 This:
 - creates single-AZ solution with mount points in zone A only
 - associates the mount point with a `aws_security_group.efs` resource, see Security Groups - Example 2